NVIDIA/libcudacxx/docs/extended_api/asynchronous_operations_library/memcpy_async.md

 ## Example

-CUDA kernels often first copy data from global to shared memory, to then perform a computation using that shared memory data:
+CUDA kernels often first copy data from global to shared memory, to then perform a computation using that shared memory data ([live](https://cuda.godbolt.org/z/34PMMe)):

 ```c++
 #include <cooperative_groups.h>